 Huge herds of buffalo roamed these rolling hills and plains which were covered with short, mixed grasses.
 In summer, there was water in the nearby creeks and the grasses were generally thick and nutritious.

 Grasslands occasionally burn due to natural causes, such as lightning strikes.
 Fire clears overgrowth and more nutritious grasses grow the following season.
-The Plains hunters understood this and intentionally lit fires to ensure that the buffalo would return in successive seasons.
+The Plains hunters understood this and intentionally lit fires to ensure that the bison would return in successive seasons.

 The area at Head-Smashed-In was an ideal jump site.
-The buffalo grazed on grasses in the gathering basin.
+Bison grazed on grasses in the gathering basin.
 Drive lanes were easily constructed pointing towards the cliff, which was hidden by a slight rise.
 Under favourable conditions, with the wind blowing toward the cliff, the buffalo did not sense the impending danger at the edge of the cliff.

 A readily available water supply was important to the hunters.
 The Spring Channel at Head-Smashed-In was a natural spring that seeped out from the sandstone cliffs.
-This provided the people with easily accessible drinking water.
+This provided easily accessible drinking water.
 However, and almost more important, the water required for the task of butchering and cooking vast quantities of buffalo was close by.
 Today, the spring has moved below surface.
 Evidence that this vital spring channel was above ground provides another reason why Head-Smashed-In was used as a successful site for so many years.

 Oldman River Valley